Graffiland/skill-job-matching/README.md

 - we intend to put all our data on our local pc, creating a folder all source.
 - Then we create 3 files (Extra.py , Transfrom.py , Load.py) for our pipeline.
 - Then we build a pipeline in Gitlab uing YMAL to control and monitor the flow of data within the system.
-- Then we would create SQL database using python to hold our final databas.
+- Then we would create SQL database using python to hold our final databases

 Partner: